 The Global Positioning System, or GPS, is a network of satellites that constantly broadcast gigahertz wireless signals.
 These modulated streams contain timing and geolocation information.
 To find out what time it is, you'll require a receiver that can translate the signals into useful timing data.

 Which Option Is Superior?

-Many people use GPS and internet NTP servers for similar reasons.
+Many people use GPS and public NTP servers for similar reasons.
 For instance, you may want to establish uniform time among all of the computers in a corporate or organizational network.
 Or you might want to sync up with a third-party service that demands you maintain timing consistency, such as a credit card payment network.

 Each use case differs.
 There are, however, a few universal concerns that might help you determine which time source is the most appropriate:

-Most internet NTP servers are rate-limited.
+Most public NTP servers are rate-limited.
 For instance, you can only request time from NIST once every four seconds.
 When combined with problems like poor network connections and latency, rate limiting sets firm upper limits on the precision of internet-based time.

 GPS broadcasts are direct and continuous.
 This makes it possible to keep sampling the data and maintain a more precise clock calibration.